 Guests should not feel restricted from buying big ticket items, but a sprinkle is mostly about family and friends celebrating a new addition.
-If there is a big gap between children or a different gender is expected, a full baby shower might be in order, but always consult with the mother to see what she is comfortable with, what items are needed and create your invitation accordingly.
+If there is a big gap between children or a different gender is expected, a full baby shower might be in order, but always consult with the mother to see what she is comfortable with and what items are needed to create your invitation accordingly.

 Ask Mom what she needs and who she wants to invite.
 When you're throwing a sprinkle, you have a great opportunity to let her set the tone.
 Since a baby sprinkle doesn't have the formality of a baby shower, it isn't necessary to go all out when compiling the guest list, decorating, catering, providing entertainment and offering baby shower favors.
-A coed celebration with children is perfectly acceptable in the case of a sprinkle, so that the expecting mom's husband and child/children can be there, too.
+A coed celebration with children is perfectly acceptable in the case of a sprinkle, so the expecting mom's husband and child/children can be there, too.

-A fun game to consider and a great way to include big brother- or sister-to-be is to ask guests to write their best advice for the sibling on a 3x5 card, which can make a nice keepsake book.
+A fun game to consider (and a great way to include big brother- or sister-to-be) is to ask guests to write their best advice for the baby on a 3x5 card, which can make a nice keepsake book.
 Another game for repeat parents is “Remember When" — where guests share stories of their personal experiences raising their children and/or of pregnancy.
-These can be categorized into “funny,” “embarrassing,” or “sweet,” among others and the mommy-to-be plays judge as to who gave the best stories in each category.
+These can be categorized into “funny,” “embarrassing,” or “sweet,” and the mom-to-be plays judge as to who gave the best stories in each category.
 This game is great for gleaning a few tidbits of advice about parenthood.

-A new baby is very exciting, but it can also be very worrisome for a child.
-Some simple ways you can help ease their insecurities are by including the name(s) of older siblings on the invitations, give the big brother or sister a special role at the sprinkle or a project they can be in charge of, encourage guests to greet the older sibling and if you are hosting a Meet and Greet sprinkle, allow the older sibling to introduce the new baby.
-A small gift will also go a long way.
+A new baby is exciting, but it can also be worrisome for a child.
+Some simple ways you can help ease their insecurities are by including the name(s) of older siblings on the invitations, giving the big brother or sister a special role or project at the sprinkle, and encouraging guests to greet the older sibling.
+If you are hosting a "Meet and Greet" sprinkle, allow the older sibling to introduce the new baby.
+A small gift for big brother or big sister will also go a long way.

 And you'll see personalized content just for you whenever you click the My Feed .